Lead effectively within a matrixed global organization

 Prior to joining IMD in 2015, Toegel taught corporate strategy at the Ecole hôtelière de Lausanne.
 In her previous role at the World Bank, she was involved in projects on structuring public-private partnerships in the transport, energy, and waste sectors in southeast Europe.

 The program is delivered digitally in collaboration with our online program collaborator, ExecOnline.
-Register with ExecOnline to enroll in the program and begin your studies.

 Have questions about the program?
 Contact Joanne Legler, Yale Executive Education's Senior Director of Learning Partnerships.